Urban Area Security Initiative:

 Agency Affected: Department of Homeland Security: Directorate of Emergency Preparedness and Response: Federal Emergency Management Agency

 Comments: The Federal Emergency Management Agency (FEMA) contracted the National Academy of Public Administration (NAPA) to provide recommendations for quantifiable performance measures to assess the effectiveness of the State Homeland Security Grant Program and UASI grants.
 NAPA issued its report in October 2011 and FEMA released the report in April 2012.
 The report recommends that FEMA conduct an assessment of collaborative approaches, in coordination with local jurisdictions, states, regions, and urban areas, and use the results to develop a scoring system for future quantitative or qualitative performance measures on collaboration and to assist program participants to strengthen their performance on this critical issue.
-This recommendation will remain open until additional action is taken.
+On June 3, 2013, FEMA provided an update, citing 3 actions taken in response to this recommendation, noting that 1) UASI grantees are required to establish an Urban Area Working Group (UAWG), 2) UASI grantees are required to align their Emergency Operation Plans to the Comprehensive Preparedness Guide (CPG) 101, and 3) UASI grantees are required to annually complete a Threat and Hazard Identification and Risk Assessment (THIRA).
+Given the long-standing nature of this recommendation, FEMA's response to both GAO and NAPA, and the difficulties FEMA has historically identified in establishing performance measures for preparedness capabilities, particularly for regional collaboration, this recommendation is closed as not implemented.